otebay/zid-app-service/README.md

-<<<<<<< HEAD
 # ZID Service App

-This repository contains the code for a Flutter application used to manage service requests for ZID residential complexes.
-The project is structured using a simple clean‑architecture approach and relies on Firebase for authentication and data storage.
+This Flutter project manages service requests for ZID residential complexes.
+It follows a simple clean architecture and relies on Firebase for authentication and data storage.

 ## Folder Structure

 ```
 lib/
   core/               # routing and localization helpers
-  features/
+  features/           # application features
     auth/             # login and user management
     home/             # role specific home pages
     requests/         # request creation and listing